-I have compiled a list of 9 gluten-free oat flour recipes.
-Gluten-free oat flour is a great flour to use for those of us that eat gluten-free foods.
+I have compiled a list of 9 gluten-free oat flour recipes because it is a great flour to use for those of us that eat gluten-free foods.

-Keep in mind when buying gluten-free oat flour, you need to make sure that you purchase the kind that specifically states that it is certified gluten-free.
-If you don’t there is a possibility that the oat flour will not be gluten-free.
+If it is important to you that the flour be gluten-free because of celiacs then you need to make sure that you purchase the kind that specifically states that it is certified gluten-free.
+If you don’t there is a possibility that it will not be gluten-free.
 This is because of cross-contamination in the processing plant.

 You may also like these recipes: